 - Introduction to City Tour

-This 20-something-year-old museum is located on a big plot of land of 13 rai.
+The museum sits over 2 hectares of land.
 The award-winning building was designed with the influence of southern Thai architecture similar to the old wooden houses that one might find standing along the road to the Paklok and Bangtao areas.

 Some of the exhibition rooms can be a little bit too warm, so it’s best to wear light clothes while visiting.
 To appreciate more of the exhibitions and objects on display, it will help if you read up on a bit of Phuket history beforehand.